Collards Manual

 file, and then adding

-markdown files to generate posts, lisp files to generate pages, and some
+markdown files to generate posts and pages, lisp files to generate

 Once the config file is written, the collards